 When Your Child Needs More Than One Medication

-Three different medications—including Concerta and Wellbutrin—for ADHD and depression left David’s mind “calm like it used to be.”
+Three different medications — including Concerta and Wellbutrin — for ADHD and a mood disorder left David’s mind “calm like it used to be.”
 Discover how to manage multiple medications safely and strategically.

-Attention deficit disorder usually requires only one ADHD treatment to bring symptoms under control.
+Attention deficit disorder (ADHD or ADD) usually requires only one treatment to bring symptoms under control.

-But at least half of all ADHD children and adults also suffer from anxiety, depression, bipolar disorder, obsessive-compulsive disorder, anger control issues, or another comorbid psychological condition.
+But at least half of all ADHD children and adults also suffer from anxiety, mood disorders, obsessive-compulsive disorder, anger control issues, or another comorbid psychological condition.

 In such cases, multiple medications for adhd may be required.

 As an ADHD psychiatrist, several of my patients take more than one medication.
-David, a boy with a history of depression, racing thoughts, and a volatile temper, takes three: Concerta for ADHD and a combination of the mood stabilizer lithium and the antidepressant Wellbutrin for bipolar disorder.
+David, a boy with a history of mood disorders, racing thoughts, and a volatile temper, takes three: Concerta for ADHD and a combination of the mood stabilizer lithium and the antidepressant Wellbutrin for a mood disorder.
 Rachel takes Adderall for ADHD, along with Prozac for anxiety and obsessive-compulsive disorder.

 Both patients are doing well.
-David is less depressed and angry.
+David is less moody and angry.
 He says his mind is “calm, like it used to be.”
 Rachel is no longer troubled by obsessive worries and repetitive behaviors.

 As you might imagine, David’s parents are pleased by the changes they see in their child, but they worry that he is “overmedicated.”
 I can tell by the questions they ask: Is it a good idea to give someone more than one psychiatric drug?
 What about side effects—and dangerous interactions?